benpence/keepintouch/README.md

 where the `+/- 25%` added or subtracted is randomized each time you run _keepintouch_.
 Entries with the greatest score will be listed to you first and will tend to be those people that you have not contacted in a while and you wish to contact more often.
 You don't have to use the program on a regular basis.

-You can use the Overdue Scheduler with either of these commands:
+You can use the Weight Scheduler with either of these commands:

-    $ keepintouch keepintouch.data
+    $ keepintouch keepintouch.data schedule weight
-    $ keepintouch keepintouch.data schedule Overdue
+    $ keepintouch keepintouch.data schedule weight 0.25

+Note that with the second command, you can specify how much of the score is left up to chance (0.0 <= weight <= 1.0).

 ## Backlog Scheduler